 People who have not soiled their garments, and they will walk with me in white, for they are worthy.
 The one who conquers will be clothed thus in white garments, and I will never blot his name out of the book of life | Revelation 3:4-5

-The worthy will wear white and receive ‘LIFE’, and the only thing that makes you worthy is your righteous deeds; so says the Word of God.
+The worthy will wear white and receive ‘LIFE’, and the only thing that makes you worthy is your righteous deeds, only if you don’t soil your white linen garments; so says the Word of God.

-The reward of “Eternal Life” is something you deserve by becoming worthy on your own merit.
+The reward of “Eternal Life” is something you deserve by becoming worthy by your own merit.
 The ‘Salvation/Deliverance’, which was made available to all by God, now makes ‘Eternal Life’ possible.

 Remember, repentance is the KEY; you get neither Salvation/Deliverance from the bondage to sin nor Eternal Life, unless you ‘stop sinning‘ and obey the Instructions of the Almighty.